 2. Achieving the Perfect Texture

-- Softened Cream Cheese: Ensure the cream cheese is at room temperature before mixing to avoid lumps.
+- Softened Cream Cheese: Before mixing the cream cheese, be sure it is at room temperature to avoid lumps.
 Beat the cream cheese and sugar until completely smooth before adding eggs.

 - Do Not Overmix: Overmixing incorporates too much air into the batter, leading to cracks or a spongy texture.
 Mix on low speed and only until the ingredients are just combined.